Authorised Closed-ended Investment Schemes

 Outline Application Form

-Plans should be well advanced prior to application submission.
-Any provisional matters should be clearly stated, but late changes to a scheme may result in the application being delayed, or in extreme cases, refused.
+Plans should be well advanced prior to the application's submission.
+Any provisional matters should be clearly stated.
+Late changes to a scheme may result in the application being delayed, or in extreme cases, refused.

-No prospectus (or equivalent offer document) should be submitted at Stage One, as it will not be reviewed.
+No prospectus (or equivalent offer document) should be submitted at Stage One, as such data will not be reviewed.

 No application fee is to be submitted at this stage.